 Canada Unveils Investment Plan to Bolster AI Sector and Create Jobs

 Canada is doubling down on its commitment to AI innovation.
 The $2.4 billion plan aims to strengthen the nation’s AI sector and create high-paying jobs.
-On April 7, Prime Minister Justin Trudeau announced the comprehensive package, part of the upcoming Budget 2024, which underscores Canada’s determination to maintain its leadership in AI technology.
+On April 7, Prime Minister Justin Trudeau announced the comprehensive package, part of the upcoming Budget 2024.
+This announcement underscores Canada’s determination to maintain its leadership in AI technology.

 Recognizing the transformative potential of AI to revolutionize the economy and improve citizens’ lives, especially younger Canadians, the government is keen on harnessing every opportunity in the AI-driven future.
 With Canada already at the forefront of AI advancements, the investment plan seeks to ensure that the nation remains a global leader in innovation and technology.